avvertix/wp-unittest-tools/readme.md

 ## `installwp` Command

-Download the Wordpress unit test inclusions and the example wp-config to be used wjen running the tests.
+Download the Wordpress unit test inclusions and the example wp-config to be used when running the tests.
 The folder used is `./tmp/`

 ```
 [php] ./bin/wptesttools.phar installwp [wp-version]